 Minor scratches or abrasions to the cornea are common.
-They usually heal in 24-48 hours.
+They can be extremely sore but usually heal in 24-48 hours.
 A course of antibiotic eye drops or ointment is commonly prescribed to prevent an eye infection from developing.
-More serious injuries to the eye may occur from small flying particles hitting the eye at high speed.
-This can occur when drilling, sawing, chiselling, grinding, lawn mowing, etc, without eye protection.
+More serious injuries to the eye may occur from sharp objects and from small flying particles hitting the eye at high speed.
+This can occur when drilling, sawing, chiselling, grinding, lawn mowing, etc, without eye protection, and can also be a risk in some sports.
 Serious injury can also result from chemical burns.
 Always see a doctor for a proper eye examination if you suspect that your eye has been injured from a small flying particle, or from a chemical.
-Note: all chemical eye injuries are potentially blinding injuries.
+Note: all chemical eye injuries are potentially sight-threatening injuries.
 Treat with immediate first aid: remove contact lenses if present and immediately wash out the eye with lots and lots of water for at least 10-15 minutes.

 What causes corneal injury?